nikija/public/content/users/commander-web/reports/sales/occupancy-report.md

 Below the room availability, you also see the BAR rate that is sold for that room type on that day.
 From the filters at the top of the report you can select which Rate you would ike to see.
 To set up the default rate (the rate with which the report always opens first), ensure that in the rate settings of each individual rate, there is an "ordering" the rate with the lowest order number will display first in the report.

-If you work at a hostel, at the top of the report, you have a quick switch to quickly view "beds" or "rooms".
+If you work at a hostel, at the top of the report, you have a quick switch to quickly view "beds", "rooms" or "dorms"

 ### Room Type Overbooking